Two Decades of Analyzing Big Data To Drive Key Decisions.

 Finding #1: Sales Team Overstating Wins

-The reported gains were being fed into the demand plan, so the demand plan overstated the quantity of product actually needed.
+The reported gains were being fed into the demand plan.
 As a result, the demand forecast was only 40% accurate.

 Finding #2: System Errors Impacted Supply Plan

-I reviewed the plant’s supply plan (also referred to as the production plan), and quickly realized the supply plan was not aligned with the demand plan.
-The plant was producing SKUs that were not needed by the business, and not making SKUs that were in high demand.
+I reviewed the plant’s supply plan, and quickly realized the supply plan was not aligned with the demand plan.
+The plant was mysteriously producing too much volume for a number of SKUs, while underproducing volume for other SKUs.

 When the inaccuracies of the demand plan (which was 40% accurate) were combined with the above system errors at the plant, the plant simply was not making the correct amounts of product for the plant.
 In fact, I calculated the accuracy at about 25%.